Ziya-As/PostgreSQL/postgreSQL.md

 ### Disabling and Enabling Triggers

-To disable a trigger, you can use the `ALTER TABLE DISABLE TRIGGER` statement with the following syntax:
+To disable a trigger, you can use the `ALTER TABLE ...
+DISABLE TRIGGER` statement with the following syntax:

 ```sql
 ALTER TABLE table_name
 DISABLE TRIGGER trigger_name | ALL;
 ```

+Here is an example of disabling a trigger:

 ```sql
 ALTER TABLE transactions
 DISABLE TRIGGER after_transaction_insert;
 ```

-If you want to turn off all table triggers, you can use the `ALL` keyword instead of disabling the trigger individually.
+If you want to turn off all table triggers, you can use the `ALL` keyword instead of disabling a trigger individually.

 To enable a trigger, you use the `ALTER TABLE ...
 ENABLE TRIGGER` statement: